-Surgery is often the best option for bulging varicose veins visible
+Surgery is often the best option for varicose veins visible

 beneath the skin.
 It is usually most effective in the largest varicose